Bats, Beasts, and Beacons, oh my! Geofencing and Privacy this Halloween

 However, in the midst of all the questioning of who has permission to see what information is yours, it’s easy to forget that one of the main use cases for this “oversharing” of location data has been in the interest of safety.

-Acts of violence in the past months and years – such as recent incidents in Virginia Beach, Odessa and El Paso – have fueled a growing willingness to appreciate the positive side of this data sharing as a worthy compromise.
+Acts of violence in the past years – such as incidents in Virginia Beach, Odessa and El Paso – have fueled a growing willingness to appreciate the positive side of this data sharing as a worthy compromise.
 That’s where TomTom’s Geofencing API comes in.

 If you’re a developer, you know that anything (or anyone) connected to the internet and relaying a signal can, in fact be tracked.
 You also know that there are times when this is a good idea – for example, many people use tracking applications to prevent the loss of high-value items (asset tracking).